-In Chapter Three, Mr. Collier tells the account of a magician who informs a king that he has discovered a way to turn sand into gold.
-Naturally the king is quite interested, and employs the magician to do just that.
-The king listens while the magician tells him the method; and it seems plausible.
-The magician cautions the king, however, that for the operation to work he must not think of the word abracadabra.
+Mr. Collier shares the account of a magician who informs a king that he has discovered a way to turn sand into gold.
+Naturally the king is quite interested and employs the magician to do just that.
+The king listens attentively while the magician tells him the method, which seems plausible.
+However, the magician cautions the king that for the method to work, he must not think of the word abracadabra.
 Try as he might, the king cannot keep the word out of his mind.

 The point of all this?
 It’s actually based in logic, especially for those who understand the correlation between what we’re thinking and what we’re experiencing in life.
-For every time that we desire success in a certain aspect of our life–perhaps in health, wealth, business, or romance–it’s imperative that we keep our focus on what we desire, and not the thoughts related to doubt, fear, or failure.
-Those are, in fact, the equivalent to the king’s experience with the word abracadabra.
+When we desire success in a certain aspect of our life–perhaps in health, wealth, career, or romance–it’s imperative that we keep our focus on what we desire–and not on thoughts related to doubt, fear, or failure.
+These are the equivalent to the king’s experience with the word abracadabra.

-An additional point holds relevance: Although the word origin of abracadabra is in question, there are two translations which add to the importance of what we’re telling ourselves, either through thought or word.
+An additional point is of relevance: Although the word origin of abracadabra is in question, there are two translations that add to the importance of what we’re telling ourselves, through thought and/or word.
 The first is from Aramaic: I create like the word.
-The second is from the Hebrew language: It came to pass as it was spoken.
-We might also remind ourselves that words are merely the outer reflection of the thoughts behind them.
-The word abracadabra literally means that thought (what we’re holding in mind) matters (becomes real).
+The second is from the Hebrew: It came to pass as it was spoken.
+We might remind ourselves that words are merely the outer reflection of inner thoughts.
+The word abracadabra literally means that thought (imbued with feeling in mind) matters, or apparently becomes “real.”

-Take this lesson with you.
-Let its positive message seep into your mind and every cell of your being.
-Remember this, too: We are children of the Highest of the High.
-As such, we have neither been forsaken, nor doomed to an earthly hell.
-We have power, abilities, and talents.
-We possess the right to think what we will, and act toward the achievement of our goals.
-That, in itself, is the magic by which we create the golden life we desire.
+Please let the positive message of this lesson seep into your mind and every cell of your Being.
+You might also remind yourself of the following: We are spiritual children of the Highest of the High.
+As such, we have neither been forsaken nor doomed to an earthly hell.
+In fact, we have been endowed with the greatest power–the power to choose what we will think.
+That, in itself, is the real magic by which we create the golden life we desire.